 Some may ask: “Why Catholic churches?”, when some close friends know how critical I am of the Catholic Church.
 First and foremost, the Catholic Church has been instrumental in forging present Philippine society, both the good and the bad; thus my stance on the Church has eased a bit.
 Second, the Catholic churches are the most public of all religious institutions, as anybody can just walk into any church at any day of the week.
-Third, modern Catholic churches have the best samples creative architecture in the Philippines that maximizes scale, light and air flow; because these are not limited with the box-designs for maximizing real estate profit.
+Third, modern Catholic churches have the best samples creative architecture in the Philippines that maximizes scale, light and air flow; because these are not limited with the commercial and residential box-designs for maximizing real estate profit.

 In my walking the city streets of Manila, Quezon, Pasig, Pasay, Makati, Taguig, Marikina, San Juan, Mandaluyog, Parañaque, Baguio, Los Baños, Antipolo, San Pablo, Cebu, Lapu-Lapu, Talisay, Minglanilla, Naga, San Fernando, Carcar, Sibonga, Argao, Dalaguete, Alcoy, Boljoon, Tacloban, Ozamis, Pagadian, and Davao (so far); I have documented hundreds of churches.
 These churches are either described as chapels, parishes, shrines, cathedrals, and minor-basilicas; so what is the difference between each term?